 Planning a Trip to Siena, Italy

-There is more to planning a Siena trip than figuring out what to see and do.
-In addition to our advice for sightseeing in Siena, we also share essential travel tips – like when to go, where to stay and what to pack.
+In addition to our advice for sightseeing in Siena, we’re discussing when to go, where to stay and what to pack.

 Those planning to visit Siena from abroad will find our Tips for Planning a Europe Vacation to be useful, as well.